South Shore Line: Michigan City realignment and Double Track project

 Since 2005, there had been an ongoing debate pertaining to plans to relocate trackage off the streets of Michigan City.
 In July 2009, NICTD announced its intention to relocate the Michigan City track south of its current location in order to smooth out the curves, cut down the number of grade crossings, increase speed and reduce maintenance costs.
 The plan also called for the replacement of both current stations with a single new station located a block west of the 11th Street boarding location (between Franklin and Washington streets) with a modern, high-level platform and parking lot.
 The plan would require a demolition of residential and retail buildings on the south side of 11th Street.

 The relocation effort faced a setback in March 2010 when NICTD announced that it was short necessary funds to complete the preliminary engineering study.
 Unless the funding was found, the relocation would have been postponed indefinitely since, without the engineering study, NICTD would not be able to get state and federal funds necessary to complete the relocation.
 NICTD and the city continued to work on obtaining the funds needed.
 In 2011 NICTD accepted bids for a $1 million study, expected to take 18 months.
 The study was completed in October 2013.
 The preferred alternative identified by the study preserved an alignment similar to the current route but relocated the tracks alongside the street.
 It proposed replacing the two existing stations with a new station near the center of Michigan City.

 As part of the Double Track Northwest Indiana project, NICTD added a second track along about 26.6 mi from Gary to Michigan City during the 2020s.
 Work on the Double Track project commenced in 2021, and the Michigan City realignment was completed as part of the project.
 Street running ended on February 27, 2022, and buses temporarily replaced trains within this section.
 Service between Dune Park and Carroll Avenue resumed on October 25, 2023.
 Service on the remaining closed section between Gary and Dune Park restarted on April 9, 2024, with a new schedule taking advantage of the double track beginning on May 14.
 The Double Track project cost $649 million in total.
+Carroll Avenue station remains open despite prior plans to close it as part of the project.